 While there is little long-term air quality monitoring in the KFO, the BLM Colorado State Office has operated the Hebron Air Quality Monitoring mobile station (AQS ID 08-057-0005) in Jackson County just south of Walden since July 2022.
 The mobile unit measures ozone, oxides of nitrogen, particulate matter, and meteorological conditions, and adheres to operational protocols established and accepted by the EPA to provide scientifically defensible air quality data.
 There were no NAAQS exceedances of any measured pollutants at the Hebron location during 2022, and most days had an AQI characterized as "good" with the remaining days considered "moderate."
 Ozone was the pollutant with the highest concentrations relative to NAAQS standards with a 4th highest daily maximum value of 58 ppb (NAAQS 70 ppb).
 Comparing this to the values in Table 16 demonstrates that ozone at Hebron is lower than at any other routinely monitored located.
 Nitrogen dioxide and particulate matter were very low with concentrations well below the NAAQS.
-However, it is expected that particulate matter will be significantly elevated when there are nearby wildfires, which do not appear to have caused any major impacts during summer and fall of 2022 in North Park.
+However, it is expected that particulate matter will be significantly elevated when there are nearby wildfires.

 The IMPROVE monitors at Mount Zirkel and Rocky Mountain provide representative AQRV observations for the KFO.
 Visibility has improved on the clearest and most impaired days at the Mount Zirkel (MOZI1) location, with a decrease of about 0.13 dv per year in the most impaired days over the period of record.
 Visibility on the clearest days is near natural conditions (Figure 6).
-The trend for most impaired days at the MOZI1 site indicates steady improvement towards the 2064 endpoint set forth by the latest RHR guidance.
+The trend for most impaired days at the

+MOZI1 site indicates steady improvement towards the 2064 endpoint set forth by the latest RHR guidance.
 At the Rocky Mountain (ROMO1) IMPROVE site, the haze index for the most impaired days has decreased by about 0.14 dv per since 1991, resulting in approximately 4.5 dv improvement.
 Visibility on the haziest days has improved slightly at the ROMO1 location, but this countered by the high wildfire smoke experienced in 2020 and 2021.
 The long-term record at ROMO1 shows that overall visibility has improved with conditions on the most impaired days demonstrating progress towards the 2064 endpoint established in the latest RHR guidance.